 I am preparing to write stories about Vree Erickson and her friend Lenny Stevens again.
-Lenny is a character I created 48 years ago.
+Lenny is a character I created 48 years ago, named Liam Burkhart then.
 Vree soon followed.

 The above statement makes it seem like I have written for a long time.
 I have not.
 I spent most of that time painting and creating art.
 Even then, I labored a good part of that time working jobs that paid the bills and gave my family and me food and shelter.
 I have always struggled commercially and financially as an artist.
 More so as a writer.
 But I still do it.
 Not for fame and fortune.
 I do it because it still drives me.